Jen Lindsay (she/her)

 I offer a 20-minute complimentary phone or video call for both of us to gauge goodness of fit, which means you can ask me questions and get a sense of my therapeutic style and personality.
 For me, this allows an opportunity to assess how I can best support you.

 I take a gender-affirming and outside-of-binary approach to our human relatedness.
 I believe that working across identity-shaping social groups (e.g., race, class, gender, religion, family structure) has the potential to be transformational.
 I also know that ways we relate across human differences can reaffirm ongoing experiences of racism and other forms of oppression.
-As a U.S.-born, cis-gendered, white and able-bodied, woman-identified person, I understand that privilege and power flow through the body I live in, and as such is deep-seated.
-I bring humility and accountability to these dynamics through ongoing inner work, and professional consultation and training, as an ethical commitment.
+As a U.S.-born, cis-gendered, white and able-bodied, woman-identified person, I understand that privilege and power flow through the body I live in, and as such, is deep-seated.
+I bring humility and accountability to these dynamics through ongoing inner work, training and professional consultation.

 Other shaping forces in my life that bring me immense joy and fulfillment—